reinout/tools/README.rst

 Prerequisites for vmware:

-- I must be able to ssh into the machine (so "openssh-server" must be installed).
+- I must be able to ssh into the machine, so "openssh-server" must be installed.
+This was missing from the two ubuntu server ISOs that I used, so that's something you need to do by hand.

 - My home dir must be mounted on ``/mnt/hgfs/reinout``.
+Simply add my homedir in the "share" menu of the vmware config.

   The vmware tools must be installed for this.
 On ubuntu server images this might fail initially as the ``build-essential`` package isn't installed.
   After installing that, run ``vmware-config-tools.pl -d`` to get your vmware tools build with the defaults.

 - Problem: files on that share are owned by ``501:dialout``, so modify the ``vmware_mount_vmhgfs`` function in ``/etc/vmware-tools/services.sh`` and